artemis-analytics/artemis/docs/cdr.md

 providing a framework to execute operations on Arrow tables (an execution engine) through user-defined algorithms and tools.
 Artemis core functionality is configurable control flow for producing datasets consisting of one or more Arrow Tables.
+The language-neutral Arrow data format allows Artemis to pass data to/from other processes or libraries, in-memory, with zero-copy and no serlialzation overhead.

 The primary objectives for the prototype:

 1. Production of logical datasets of a single consistent data format that enable efficient interactions with very large